vplesko/OrbLang/docs/pages/advanced_concepts_id_type_and_raw.md

 ---
 # {{ page.title }}

 As we already established, `id`, `type`, and `raw` are primitive types.
-These types (and values of their type) cannot be compiled - you can only use them in evaluation.
+These types (and values of these types) cannot be compiled - you can only use them in evaluated code.

 Just like with any other type, you can declare symbols of these types, reassign them with new values, and pass them as arguments to functions.